cogentcore/cogent/README.md

     </a>
 </h1>

-Cogent Core is a powerful, fast, and cogent software ecosystem for all platforms.
+Cogent Core is a powerful, fast, and elegant software ecosystem for all platforms.
 This repository contains the Cogent apps built with Cogent Core, like Cogent Code, Cogent Vector, and Cogent Mail.